domRiddle/ASF/Compilation.md

 dotnet publish -c "Release" -r "TARGET_RUNTIME" -o "out2"
 ```

 Of course, replace `TARGET_RUNTIME` with OS-architecture you want to target, such as `win-x64`.
+This build will also have updates disabled.

 ---

 ## Official compilation

 Official ASF releases are compiled by **[AppVeyor](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)**, on Windows, with .NET Core SDK included in latest Visual Studio Preview.

-Our releases are working with both .NET, as well as Mono, so **there is no need to compile yourself if you simply want to use ASF with Mono**, e.g. on Linux or OS X. You can simply download **[latest release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** and run it with Mono right away.

----

-# Components

-ASF uses a few additional components for compilation process.

----

-### ILRepack

-ASF uses **[ILRepack](https://github.com/gluck/il-repack)** tool, which merges executable file and it's required libraries into one.
-ILRepack is launched only in ```Release``` builds, in ```PostBuildEvents```, which are declared in ```ArchiSteamFarm.csproj```.
-ILRepack is free and open-source too, but for convenience, it's provided in binary form in **[tools](https://github.com/JustArchi/ArchiSteamFarm/tree/master/tools)** directory, so it can be launched automatically after build finishes.
-You can compile and use it from source if you wish, or disable it by removing from ```PostBuildEvents```, if you for whatever reason don't want to use it.

----

-### Third-party libraries

-ASF also uses a few third-party libraries, which are crucial to make the program work.
-You can find all of them in **[packages](https://github.com/JustArchi/ArchiSteamFarm/tree/master/packages)** directory.
-Every third-party library is free and open-source as well, all of them are available on **[NuGet](https://www.nuget.org/)**.
-Again, for convenience, they're provided in binary form.
-You can compile and use them from source if you wish.
+After building all required packages and passing tests, those are later on deployed on GitHub.